kisst/CFN-CR-PythonLambdaLayer/README.md

 # CFN-CR-PythonLambdaLayer

 CloudFormation Custom Resrouce to build Lambda layers for python scripts based on the requirements.txt and/or custom raw python scripts

+note: the lambda function with comments, and doc strings is also in the repo under the name of `lambda_function.py` but into the CFN it's lifted in without doc strings, due to size limit.

 ## Usage 101